oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-ocw-tenancy.md

 Create an Autonomous Transaction Processing (ATP) database in your compartment.
 Before proceeding, make sure that you have enough quota in your tenancy to create an (Always Free) Autonomous Database.

-> **Note**: If you plan to use an existing ATP database in your tenancy or you are using an Oracle-provided environment, you can skip this task.
+> **Note**: If you plan to use an existing ATP database in your tenancy, you can skip this task.

 1. From the navigation menu, select **Oracle Database**, and then **Autonomous Transaction Processing**.